src-d/code-annotation/README.md

 ### Import File Pairs for Annotation

-The file pairs must be initially provided via an [SQLite](https://sqlite.org/) database.
+The file pairs must be provided via an [SQLite](https://sqlite.org/) database.
 The database **must follow the expected schema**, please [follow this link](./cli/examples/import/example.sql) to see an example.

 The `import` command will use those file pairs to create a new [SQLite](https://sqlite.org/) or [PostgreSQL](https://www.postgresql.org/) database that will be used internally by the Annotation Tool.
 The destination database does not need to be empty, new imported file pairs can be added to previous imports.

-_Please note_: if a file pair is identical to an existing one it will not be detected.
-A new pair entry will be created with the same contents.
+_Note_: duplicate entries are not filtered, so running an import multiple times will result in repeated rows.

 To use it, run it as: